PacificBiosciences/HiFi-16S-workflow/README.md

 ```
 git clone https://github.com/proteinosome/pb-16S-nf.git
 cd pb-16S-nf
-bash scripts/download_db.sh
+nextflow run main.mf --download_db
 ```

-The taxonomy classification step of the pipeline requires a few databases that will be downloaded with the `download_db.sh` script above into a `references` folder.
+The taxonomy classification step of the pipeline requires a few databases that will be downloaded with the command above into a "databases" folder.
 These databases can also be downloaded manually from the following links if the download script above does not work.
+The GTDB database for VSEARCH will require some processing.
+See `scripts/download_db.sh` for details.
+The links here for VSEARCH are for SILVA 138 databases provided by QIIME 2.
+You can also use these if you do not want to use GTDB (default if you run `--download_db` command above).

 - `--vsearch_db` and `--vsearch_tax` provided by the `QIIME 2` community
   - [`silva-138-99-seqs.qza`](https://data.qiime2.org/2022.2/common/silva-138-99-seqs.qza)